-For a tasty pretzel version of these rolls is called Laugenbrötchen.
-Or if you're looking for pillowy-soft German bread buns, try Rosinenbrotchen with raisins or Zwiebelbrotchen with caramelized onions.
+Depending on which region of Germany you visit, these rolls may be called Weck, Semmeln, or Schrippen.
+And for a tasty pretzel version of these rolls is called Laugenbrötchen.
+Or if you're looking for pillowy soft German bread buns, try my Rosinenbrotchen with raisins or Zwiebelbrotchen with caramelized onions.

-- Salt - table salt or fine sea salt add flavor to this simple bread recipe, while also regulating yeast activity and strengthen the structure of the dough.
+- Salt - Table salt or fine sea salt add flavor to this simple bread recipe, while also regulating yeast activity and strengthen the structure of the dough.

-- Lukewarm water - warm water from the tap between 98°F to 105°F will help create an ideal environment for the yeast.
+- Lukewarm water - Warm water from the tap between 98°F to 105°F will help create an ideal environment for the yeast.
 Cold water will slow down their activity, and hot water could kill the yeast.

 1. In a large mixing bowl, whisk together the flour, salt, and instant yeast.